 Greylock Together is one of thousands of Indivisible groups fighting for progressive values and a stronger democracy.
 We are grassroots, loosely structured, and action-oriented.
 Since the 2016 election, we have supported progressive candidates at the federal, state, and local levels; organized town halls with elected officials; called our representatives about issues that are important to us; organized fundraisers for a more just world; called upon corporations to enact socially-responsible policies; welcomed expert speakers; organized rallies; hosted book clubs on topical issues; and tried to make our community, our nation, and our world more just, equitable, and responsive.

-Meetings in Williamstown (Williamstown Youth Center) and in North Adams (UNO Center), every other Sunday from 3:00-4:30.
+Before the pandemic, we met in Williamstown (Williamstown Youth Center) and in North Adams (UNO Center), every other Sunday from 3:00-4:30.

 Since our formation in November 2016, Greylock Together has:

 – Created a series of grassroots action alerts for our members, helping push for sound policy across a broad spectrum of issues.

 – Organized voter registration efforts, education events for children, civil rights training, tax policy information sessions, and community engagement with immigration efforts.

 – Formed strong connections with our elected officials at the local and state levels.